 Further proof of Brits’ sense of humour came in summer 2005, when one of the biggest rock acts in the world had Number 1 snatched from them by… well, an animated frog.
 But this was no ordinary frog.
-Instead of a lily pad and a penchant for eating flies, Crazy Frog was more into wearing a motorcycle helmet and proudly letting his wedding tackle hang out for all to see.
+Instead of a lily pad and a penchant for eating flies, Crazy Frog was more into wearing a motorcycle helmet and proudly letting everything hang out for all to see.

 Originally known as The Annoying Thing – which less kind people would say was a stunningly accurate name – Crazy Frog advertised ringtones for sale (hello 2000s!) and his own inimitable siren’s call.
 “A ring ding ding…” and so it continued into all eternity.

 To capitalise on Crazy Frog’s cult status, he launched a pop career, starting off with a new version of Axel F, originally a Number 2 hit for Harold Faltermeyer in 1985 and reappearing in the Top 10 once more in 1995 for dance outfit Clock (7).
-Only Crazy Frog could take it to Number 1, however, which he did today in 2005, and very likely totally ruining Coldplay’s weekend.
+Only Crazy Frog could take it to Number 1, however, which he did this week in 2005, and very likely totally ruining Coldplay’s weekend.

 Coldplay were staging their big comeback after a couple of years away following the huge success of second album A Rush Of Blood To The Head.
 Their opener was Speed Of Sound, which would have been a cert for the top spot any other week of the year, and while they’d topped the Official Albums Chart, the band had yet to score a Number 1 single.

 And to be honest, it wasn’t really a close race.
 Crazy Frog trounced his chart rivals, outselling Coldplay by over 113,000 copies.
 We’re sure Chris and the gang’s concern was only brief – their new album X&Y was a smash soon after.